L & G

 Comfort●●●

 Air France, KLM, and other European carriers fly directly into Princess Juliana Airport in St Martin.
-From SXM, take a ten-minute hop to St Barths on St Barth Commuter or Winair.
+From SXM, take a ten-minute hop to St Barths on St Barth Commuter, Winair, or St Barth Executive (business-class option, varying aircraft — confirm what you're booked on).

 Best for those who'd rather skip the small plane